-Like at carnival, the people were disguised, they were noisy, drunk and ate.
+Like at carnival, the people were in costume, they were noisy as well as ate and drank.
 Many of the Christian and Muslim visitors did not only enter a synagogue for the first time on this day, but also got to know the Hamantaschen, the typical triangular Purim pastry filled with poppy seeds or plum jam.

 Commemorating the rescue

-It was the Persian queen Esther, who could avert this fate with the help of her uncle Mordechai.
+It was the Persian queen Esther who avoided this fate with the help of her uncle Mordechai.
 Esther persuaded the king to allow the Jewish people to defend themselves against their attackers with impunity.

 This story is read once a year in the synagogue.
 The remembrance of this event is the focus of the festival.
 It is a positive look back, as the Jews could successfully defend themselves and avert evil.
 The exuberant joy with which the celebration takes place is not for the dead enemies, but for their own survival.
 The focus is on Esther and Mordechai; the name of the sinister official Haman will not be heard from the congregation during the reading of the story through ratchets, whistles and all kinds of noise.